 The Congress will be held at the National Convention Centre Canberra, the Welcome Function in the majestic ANZAC Hall at the Australian War Memorial and the Congress Dinner in the Great Hall of Parliament House – all wonderful Canberra venues.

-The National Convention Centre is Canberra’s largest, purpose built meetings and events venue.
+The NCC is Canberra’s largest, purpose built meetings and events venue.
 Unrivalled in facilities, size and scope, the Centre provides a collection of more than 13 spaces over two floors.
 The Centre includes:

 - Five purpose built tiered theatres including the Royal Theatre